Gene-R-Pool/BuggyFormTest/README.md

 # BuggyFormTest
-Sample Java application to domonstrate the use of WinAppDriver.
-The Windows Forms application this project drives WinAppDriver for is BuggyForm.
+Sample Java application to domonstrate automated testing with WinAppDriver.
+The BuggyForm sample application can be found at https://github.com/Gene-R-Pool/BuggyForm.